mrT4ntr4/Stegall/README.md

 ## Acknowledgements

-Credit for all the tools stegall uses, go to their original authors.
+Credit for all the tools stegall uses, goes to their original authors.